Church COMMUNITY Flat

 The centrally heated flat is on the second floor of the church premises, above offices and meeting rooms.
-It offers three single bedrooms, a modern and well equipped kitchen and bathroom, and a comfortable living room.
+It offers three bedrooms, a modern and well equipped kitchen, a shower room, and a comfortable lounge.
 A balcony provides lovely views over the Oxford skyline.

-Rent will be £470pm for each of the two smaller bedrooms, and £520pm for the larger bedroom.
+Rent is £470pm for each of the two smaller bedrooms, and £520pm for the larger bedroom.
 Bills of approx £50-85 per month are in addition to this.
 Car parking is available for £10 per week.

 What does it mean to live in community?

 Since the earliest apostles, Christians have gathered in community to pray, learn and minister together.
 Intentional residential communities, in particular, have provided an alternative model for social relationships and shared living, a supportive context for deepening discipleship, and a springboard for mission and ministry.

-Members of the Wesley Mem community will have the support of the church as they seek to live together as a Christian community alongside their daily work or studies.
+Members of the Wesley Mem community have the support of the church as they seek to live together as a Christian community alongside their daily work or studies.
 Community living will manifest itself in a ‘community night’ each week, shared fellowship and prayer, collective responsibility for the flat and its communal areas, some sharing of food/cooking and potentially hospitality.
-The practical details of community living will be worked out and agreed by the community members themselves, with support and input from the church.
+The practical details of community living are worked out and agreed by the community members themselves, with support and input from the church.

-The church will provide pastoral support to the community as a group as well as the individual members through a pastoral visitor.
-The visitor will meet periodically with the community (e.g. by joining them on a community night), and help facilitate discussions about and reflections on community living, address any areas of tension or conflict, and look to nurture the wellbeing and involvement of each member.
+The church provides pastoral support to the community as a group as well as the individual members through a pastoral visitor.
+The visitor meets periodically with the community (e.g. by joining them on a community night), and helps facilitate discussions about and reflections on community living, address any areas of tension or conflict, and looks to nurture the wellbeing and involvement of each member.

 The expectations, responsibilities and commitments on the part of community members and the church are set out in the following statement: